castey/BibleTranslationAssessor/README.md

 This repository contains a json file containing verses from the KJV, ESV, NIV, and NLT along with the source text from which they were translated.
 Sourcing was done through ChatGPT and while they have been cross-referenced through biblehub.com, I don't know enough about biblical manuscripts to assert sufficient authenticity exists.
 Nonetheless, embeddings were created from each verse and cosine similarity measured and plotted.

 The goal is to use OpenAI text embeddings to assess the semantic similarity between the source text and its English translations.
-This analysis can help visualize how closely each translation aligns, semantically, with the source verse.
+This analysis can help visualize how closely each translation aligns, semantically (as represented by the embedding model), with the source verse.

 ## Embeddings and Cosine Similarity
 Embeddings were generated using OpenAI’s text-embedding-3-large embedding model to capture the semantic content of each verse in both the translated texts and the source text.
 Cosine similarity was then computed between the source text embedding and each translated text embeddings.
 These similarity scores were plotted for each verse to visualize how semantically aligned each English translation is to the original source text.